 Just an acquaintance or coworker?
 It’s acceptable for your budget to be between the $50-75 range.
 Friend or a relative?
 Your budget should be closer to $125-150.
 Close friend or relative?
 You might want to look at a gift that’s more in the ballpark of $150-200.

 If you are in the wedding itself or attending multiple events, you can break it down using 75/25 as a rule of thumb.
 In other words, spend 25% of your budget on an engagement gift and the remaining 75% on a wedding gift.
 (If you’re also attending a bridal shower, you can alter this to be 60/20/20!)
-Keeping that in mind, if you have a larger role in the wedding, something sentimental can outweigh even the most extravagant of gifts!
+If you have a larger role in the wedding, something sentimental can outweigh even the most extravagant of gifts!

 “What if I’m bringing a plus one?”